Donate books to help fund our work. Learn more→

 It is not merely that your auditory nerve transforms it into an auditory image, but it arranges for you in Time the words that I am speaking.
 Thus you all have, as it were, a dream picture of what is being said and also, naturally, of him who is standing before you.
 Behind this dream picture, says Meynert, Naive Realism assumes that there is a human being like yourselves, who is saying all this.

-96. Esoteric Development: The Path of Knowledge and Its Stages: The Rosicrucian Spiritual Path 20 Oct 1906, Berlin
+96. Original Impulses fo the Science of the Spirit: The Way to Higher Knowledge and Its Stages I: The Rosicrucian Way 20 Oct 1906, Berlin

 Translated by Harry Collison